The south shore

 Once we reach the coastal road which runs along the base of the Eyjafjallajokull volcano, all of the fun starts and we make several stops with only short drives between.

 Along the coast we visit the Solheimajokull Glacier which is part of the Myrdalsjokull Ice-cap.
-Here we take a short walk of around 30 minutes from the car park to reach the edge of the ice and experience this natural wonder up close.

 Heading a little farther east to Iceland's most southerly point, we visit Reynisfjara black sand beach near the village of Vik.
 With rolling surf breaking onto the black sand, dramatic coastal cliffs and spectacular basalt rock formations, this area is one of the best parts of the wild and rugged coastline of Iceland.
 From May to August the cliffs are inhabited by puffin colonies and they can often be seen sitting on the ledges or flying out over the ocean to catch fish to feed their young.